pasevin/stellar-access-control-indexer/README.md

 - Tracks complete event history with timestamps and block heights
 - TypeScript client for easy integration

+## Important: Rate Limiting Notice

+**⚠️ The public Stellar testnet Horizon endpoint (`horizon-testnet.stellar.org`) has very strict rate limits that make continuous indexing difficult or impossible without a private endpoint.**

+For production use or continuous indexing, you **must** use one of the following:
+- A private Horizon node
+- An API key from a Horizon provider (BlockDaemon, QuickNode, etc.)
+- Your own self-hosted Horizon instance

+The default configuration is provided for testing and development only, and you will frequently encounter HTTP 429 (rate limit) errors during startup and operation.

 ## Quick Start

 ### Prerequisites